Skip navigation

 Department: Humanities

 My first book, La ruée vers le sable: une histoire environnementale des plages de Los Angeles (Sorbonne Editions, 2020), won the 2021 Willi Paul Adams Award awarded by the Organization of American Historians for the best book on American history published in a language other than English.
-A translated and updated version with a new epilogue is coming out with Oxford University Press in 2024 under the title Sand Rush: The Revival of the Beach in Twentieth-Century Los Angeles.
-I am also the author of several articles published in academic journals in the US and Europe, including in The Journal of Urban HistoryThe European Journal of American Studies, California History, Vingtième Siècle.
+A translated and updated version with a new epilogue came out with Oxford University Press in 2024 under the title Sand Rush: The Revival of the Beach in Twentieth-Century Los Angeles.
+I am also the author of several award-winning articles published in academic journals in the US and Europe, including in The Journal of Urban HistoryThe European Journal of American Studies, California History, Vingtième Siècle.
 Revue d'histoire and Actes de la recherche en sciences sociales.

 I have been active in several learned societies.
 I am a member of the BAAS (British Association of American Studies) executive committee, where I co-lead our sustainability initiative, Green BAAS.
 I am also currently Regional Representative (France) for the European Society of Environmental History.